 Starting when I was in second grade and up until maybe fifth or sixth grade, I was part of a parent-child book club with a bunch of other kids from my grade at school.
 This club was a super fun experience (If you’re a parent, I highly recommend starting one!), and I was exposed to a ton of really great books, including Out of My Mind.
 It’s about a young girl who has cerebral palsy, and I remember thinking it was an incredible book back in second grade.

 One Crazy Summer is the first in a series and follows three sisters as they visit their mother in California in the (I think?)
 1960’s.
-From what I can recall, I really enjoyed this series, and I learned a lot from it about civil rights and the Black Panther movement.
+From what I can recall, I really enjoyed this series, and I learned a lot from it about civil rights and the Black Panthers.

 Honorable mentions: 39 Clues by various authors.
 And while I already talked about Harry Potter and Percy Jackson in my all-time faves post, I have to give them a shoutout here because THESE SERIES WERE MY LIFE.